nextflow-io/nextflow/docs/awscloud.rst

 Replace the path above with the one matching the location where ``aws`` tool is installed in your AMI.

-.. note:: The grandparent directory of the ``aws`` tool will be mounted into the container at the same path as the host, e.g. ``/home/ec2-user/miniconda``, which will shadow existing files in the container.
+.. warning:: The grandparent directory of the ``aws`` tool will be mounted into the container at the same path as the host, e.g. ``/home/ec2-user/miniconda``, which will shadow existing files in the container.
   Ensure you use a path that is not already present in the container.